shoekla/Machine-Learning-Workshop/README.md

 For this workshop we will be using KNN which is a supervised learning algorithm.

+## Part 3: Generative vs. Discriminative Models

+2 types on models commonly used in machine learning are generative and discriminative models.

+Generative Models
+  - Cares about how data was generated
+  - Based on my generation assumption, which category is most likely to generate the signal

+Discriminative Models:
+  - Does not care how data was generated, simply categorizes.
+  - Just learns the boundaries, and differences between the data

-## Part 3: The K Nearest Neighbors Algorithm
+## Part 4: The K Nearest Neighbors Algorithm

 KNN or K nearest neighbors is a simple machine learning algorithm.
 Training data is represented as nodes on a graph that represents x dimensions (x represents the number of attributes the training data contains, for the example we use a simple 2 dimensional graph but the algorithm is still the same).
 Whenever a new node is added the algorithm finds the K nearest nodes, and uses the training on what those nodes are to predict/classify what the new node is.
 K is usually an odd number that will get an accurate depiction of where the node while settling ties that might occur from an even K value.